THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-This will allow you to set up a reminder so you actually save money every month and don’t miss out.
+This consistency will allow you to set up a reminder so you save money every month and don’t miss out.

-As for the amount you save, it is completely up to you.
+As for the amount you save, it is entirely up to you.

-You can choose the same amount each time or you can save different amounts each time.
+You can choose the same amount or save different amounts each time.

-If you get paid every two weeks, this game might work best for you.
+If you get paid every two weeks, the bi-weekly money saving challenge might work best for you.